agholson/Learning-App-with-Firebase-Auth/README.md

 # Learning App
 Displays how to make a learning app with Swift, iOS's programming language.
+Based on module five in the fantastic codewithchris.com iOS Foundations course.

 ## Special Styling
 The JSON data combines styles from HTML/ CSS into something useable in iOS/ Swift.
 From [Module